russellballestrini/russell.ballestrini.net/content/2016-12-18-capability-driven-resentation.rst

    </style>
  </noscript>

-Now, suppose you have a notification message which normally clears when the user clicks 'x'.
+Now, suppose we have a notification message which clears when a user clicks 'x'.
-To clear the notification, you must use a Javascript ``onclick`` event handler.
+To clear the notification, we must use a Javascript ``onclick`` event handler.

-If a user does not have the Javascript capability the notification cannot clear.
+Without the Javascript capability the notification cannot clear.
-We should remove the 'x' from the presentation so we do not confuse the user.
+Therefore, to prevent confusion we should remove the 'x' from the presentation.

 For example, with Javascript the notification will look like this: